Virtualization-projects/ee-workshop/README.md

 	![](./images/windows75.png)

 5. Switch back to the PWD interface, and click the name of your Windows node.
-This will connect the web-based console to your Windows Server 2016 Docker EE host.
+This will connect the web-based console to your Windows Server 2016 Docker Enterprise host.

 6. Paste the text from Step 4 at the command prompt in the Windows console. (depending on your browser, this can be tricky: try the "paste" command from the edit menu instead of right clicking or using keyboard shortcuts)

-	You should see the message `This node joined a swarm as a worker.` indicating you've successfully joined the node to the cluster.
+	You should see the message `This node joined a Swarm as a worker.` indicating you've successfully joined the node to the cluster.

 7. Switch back to the UCP server in your web browser and click the `x` in the upper right corner to close the `Add Node` window